-The weed control pressure for the corn and soybean phases could be lessened with more extended rotations as bigger waterhemp plants in cohorts 1 through 3 could be tolerated in the 3-year and 4-year rotation than in the 2-year rotation.
+The weed control pressure for the corn and soybean phases could be lessened with more extended rotations as bigger waterhemp plants in cohorts 1 through 3 could be tolerated in the 3-year and 4-year rotations than in the 2-year rotation.
 This higher tolerance can be attributed to the weed control effects provided by extending a cropping system of corn and soybean with cool-season crops.
+The more stable moisture provided by the alfalfa crop environment might be responsible for the steady and higher relative abundant emergence of waterhemp than in other crop environments.
+Empirical measurement in alfalfa is needed to test the relative abundant emergence reported in this study.